gilt/tech-blog/_posts/2016-12-16-deep-learning-at-gilt.md

 an input the output of the previous layer, computes a new output with its numerical parameters and feeds it forward into the next layer's input.
 The first layers usually extract low level features in images such as edges, corners and curves.
-The the deeper the layer is, the more high level features it extracts.
+The deeper the layer is, the more high level features it extracts.
 Deep neural networks have many layers, usually one stacked on top of the other.

 Deep Neural Network Diagram